Balsfjord Municipality: Coat of arms

 The coat of arms was granted on 21 November 1986.
 The official blazon is "Gules, a plough Or" (I rødt en gull plog).
 This means the arms have a red field (background) and the charge is a plough.
 The plough has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
 This symbolizes the fact that the main source of income in the municipality is agriculture.
 The plough also symbolizes that the municipality is at the northernmost limits of where grain can be grown (and ploughs used) in Norway.
 The arms were designed by Arvid Steen.

 Churches

-The Church of Norway has two parishes (sokn) within the municipality of Balsfjord.
+The Church of Norway has two parishes (sokn) within Balsfjord Municipality.
 It is part of the Indre Troms prosti (deanery) in the Diocese of Nord-Hålogaland.

 History

 The local inhabitants are descendants of a mixture of Norwegian, Sami and Kven people.
 Due to the assimilation processes carried out by the Norwegian government, today very few traces of Sami and Kven culture survive.
 From the 18th century until the 20th century, trappers from Balsfjord were active in the Arctic, hunting in areas from Greenland to Novaya Zemlya.